lianaling/cataclysm/README.md

 Note: Press `Q` while being on the camera active window to quit the program.

 ### Things for improvement:
-- Cat face detection algorithm: to detect the entire cat body instead of frontal face
+- Cat face detection algorithm: to detect the entire cat body instead of frontal face (swap to CNN)
 - Add user controls from Telegram client
 - Deploy application